 How can we moderate or eliminate the effects of human activities?

 Federal laws such as the Endangered Species Act (ESA), Marine Mammal Protection Act (MMPA), and National Environmental Policy Act (NEPA) that aim to protect animals from harassment (which includes impact from sound sources) have motivated the development of mitigation techniques and alternative technologies.
-The goal is to reduce the impacts of anthropogenic (human-made) sound on marine mammals, although the extent to which many of these measures is effective has not been determined.
+The goal is to reduce the impacts of anthropogenic (man-made) sound on marine mammals, although the extent to which many of these measures is effective has not been determined.

 Avoiding marine mammal habitatsOne way to mitigate the effects of anthropogenic sound is to avoid areas with high concentrations of marine mammals that might be affected.
 This requires that one knows where high concentrations of marine mammals occur.
 For example, the image below shows the concentration of Cuvier's beaked whales in the eastern tropical Pacific.
 This information can be valuable in mitigating potential effects on these cetaceans.